-This tab contains controls for the format of the exported audio file.
-You can enable more than one format here, in which case each will be exported in turn.
+This tab contains controls for the format of the exported audio file(s).
+More than one format can be enabled here, in which case each will be exported in turn.
 Ardour is supplied with a list of export formats, including:

 - CD (Red Book)

 - FLAC 24 bit

 - FLAC 24 bit (tagged)

 These formats can be edited, or new ones created, with the "Edit Export Format Profile" dialog, which appears when clicking the Edit or New buttons to the right of the drop-down list of formats.

 Presets can also be created, consisting of one or more formats.
 Ardour provides some ready-made presets, too: